mechash/Opti-MC-MServer/Server-End-Installation.md

        sudo nano /etc/xdg/lxsession/LXDE-pi/autostart
     ```

-    > You will find few command in this script like this
+    > You will find a few commands in this script like this:
     > ```md
     >    @lxpanel --profile LXDE-pi
     >    @pcmanfm --desktop --profile LXDE-pi